 Ideally, solid fencing that wildlife cannot intrude on for certain crops (like cooking greens).
 Some crops can be openly farmed without as much risk, so I’m flexible.

 Primary crops:Vegetables, Fruits, Grains, Ornamentals, Other Crops

 Primary Livestock:Cattle - Dairy, Equine, Goats/Sheep, Pigs, Poultry, Other livestock

 Description of livestock/crops:

-Tenure options desired:Farm Management, For Lease, Partnership, Other Tenure Agreement
+Tenure options desired:Farm Management, For Lease, Partnership, For Sale, Other Tenure Agreement

 Description of tenure options desired: